 Frank L. and Lillian Pokorny Memorial Prairie

 The Frank L. and Lillian Pokorny Memorial Prairie includes 20 acres of virgin prairie and 20 acres of adjoining cropland that has been restored to prairie.
-The former cropland will develop over time into a diverse assemblage of grasses and wildflowers and complement the existing virgin prairie.
+The former cropland has developed into a diverse assemblage of grasses and wildflowers and complements the existing native prairie.

 Prairie Plains received the Frank L. and Lillian Pokorny Memorial Prairie in 2002 as a gift from Gene and Margaret Pokorny.
 Gene grew up nearby; the 20-acre virgin prairie was a part of his parents' farm.
 In addition to the virgin prairie, their gift included 20 acres of adjoining cropland to the north of the original prairie.
 The cropland half of the preserve is the site of a highly successful prairie restoration planting completed in the spring of 2003.
 Seeds from many tallgrass prairie species were harvested during 2002 from existing eastern Nebraska prairie remnants and roadsides and then were sown into soybean stubble.
 With timely rainfall, the planting proved a rapid success.
 Seeds for additional PPRI prairie restoration efforts in northeast Nebraska — at Ponca State Park and another site in Wayne County — have been harvested from the virgin prairie.